terrafying/mutating-aws-webhook-eip/README.md

-# Kubernetes Admission Webhook example
+# Kubernetes Mutating Webhook for EIP Allocation

-This tutoral shows how to build and deploy an [AdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).
+This readme shows how to build and deploy this [AdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).

-The Kubernetes [documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) contains a common set of recommended labels that allows tools to work interoperably, describing objects in a common manner that all tools can understand.
-In addition to supporting tooling, the recommended labels describe applications in a way that can be queried.
-In our validating webhook example we make these labels required on deployments and services, so this webhook rejects every deployment and every service that doesn’t have these labels set.
-The mutating webhook in the example adds all the missing required labels with `not_available` set as the value.
+In our mutating webhook we make an annotation for `service.beta.kubernetes.io/aws-load-balancer-eip-allocations`, which instructs the AWS provider to choose an EIP Allocation based on its allocation ID.
+The feature we add is that these can now be specified as `ip.brivo.com/ip: 1.2.3.4`, which are transformed into the service annotations.

 ## Prerequisites